confluentinc/kafka-connect-datagen/README.md

 ## Supported data formats

 Kafka Connect supports [Converters](https://docs.confluent.io/current/connect/userguide.html#connect-configuring-converters) which can be used to convert record key and value formats when reading from and writing to Kafka.
-As of the 5.5 release, Confluent Platform shipped JSON and Protobuf converters to go along with the existing Avro converter.
+As of the 5.5 release, Confluent Platform packages Avro, JSON, and Protobuf converters (earlier versions package just Avro converters).

 For an example of using the the Protobuf converter with kafka-connect-datagen, see this [example configuration](config/connector_users_protobuf.config).
 Take note of the required use of the `SetSchemaMetadata` [Transformation](https://docs.confluent.io/current/connect/transforms/index.html) to address a known issue with compatibility of schema names used by kafka-connect-datagen and Protobuf.